Newborn | when does it get easier?!

 You can also find online support groups (Facebook is great for this) or follow a blog that echoes your parenting style.

-It can really help talking to (or just listening to) people that can make you feel normal.
+It can really help talking to (or just listening to) people who can make you feel normal.

 Keep things simple